 As a retail consultant, I always run six financial reports when working with a new retailer.
-There are two retail sales reports in particular that detail the averages any retailer must look at to increase their sales: Your Average Sale (also known as the average check in the restaurant industry,) and Your Average Number of items.
+Two retail sales reports in particular detail the averages any retailer must look at to increase their sales: Your Average Sale (also known as the average check in the restaurant industry) and Your Average Number of items.

 Here is why each is important and how to increase.
 These two metrics are most able to increase your retail sales and profitability.

 Average Sale / Average Check

 This report shows the value of each customer that day.
 If you have a lot of part-timers, they might not have the highest retail sales because they work the "off" shifts.
 The average sale shows you when they do help a customer and how much - on average - a customer purchases from them.
 This can help you spot the bright stars that might be hidden.

 This is the most immediate report you can use to grow retail sales because this report measures how well your sales crew can move your products.
 The more people like your employees, the more trust employees can create and use to upsell each order.
 This is what raises your average sale.

 Every business calls it a different thing, from the average ticket in a restaurant to the average daily rate in hotels.

 Whatever you call it, it is the closest we can get to how many sales you receive daily.
 Careful Analyticals, don’t get caught thinking of exceptions that can bring your average down, like ringing up a piece of candy vs. your usual sale.
 Using your POS report averages everything so you have a true number of working with.

 Prioritize retail sales, not stocking.
 In the restaurant business, there is a saying, “If you can lean, you can clean.”
 In the retail business, I think it should be, “If you can stock, you can sell.”
 Too often, we let employees think stocking the store shelves with product is more important than moving the product out the door.
 Displays are supposed to get messed up, and products should look almost out.
 Your employee training has to explain this, or your well-meaning employees will fail you.